PsychNeuro/ed1/README.md

 * [HTML](https://github.com/PsychNeuro/ed1/releases/download/v1.0.0/psychneuro_ed1.html) --- single big HTML file, readable in your browser.

-Note: if you click on `book` and the individual `.md` files in there, you can read the text but the figures will not show up.
+Note: if you click on `book` and the individual `.md` files in there (which is the raw source for the text), you can read the text but the figure captions will not show up, and there will be a `{ width }` styling tag after figures.

 # The Three-C Principles